Having a diaper rash is a prevalent issue in present time. It is very common in babies ( 0 – 2 years), and toddlers (3 – 5 years).

 As mentioned earlier, be it a common (irritant) diaper rash, yeast infected one or any other kind for that matters, those 5 points are always applicable.

-The thing that specifically leads to yeast infected diaper rash is the disturbance in yeast population, which happens due to the intake of antibiotics.
+The thing that specifically leads to yeast infected diaper rash is the disturbance in the yeast population, which happens due to the intake of antibiotics.

 There have been several studies with a promising result where the incidence, as well as the severity of C. albicans infection, were reduced to a considerable extent when Probiotics (Yoghurt with active culture for instance) were taken rather than your usual antibiotics, whenever the need arise.